uwcmg/CMG_seqr/README.md

 ## Our INTRANET CMG server location is
 http://rainier.gs.washington.edu :8000

+use this address if you are within the intranet on campus.

 ## The Macarthur lab Github site is here with their instructions for reference:

 https://github.com/macarthur-lab/seqr/